-A change of address after deadline does not affect receipt of Food Stamps in an EBT account.
+A change of address after deadline does not affect receipt of Food Stamp benefits in an EBT account.
 When the client requests a replacement EBT card and his address has changed, the address change must be made before the new card is issued to insure the card is sent to the correct address.
-When EBT access is not available in the new area of residence, coupon conversion may be required.
-See item 12 below.

-NOTE: For EBT, changes in the payee, address and authorized cardholder must be made immediately since files are sent to the vendor overnight and changes are not restricted to RAPIDS deadlines.
+NOTE: For EBT, changes in the payee, address and authorized cardholder can be made immediately since files are sent to the vendor overnight and changes are not restricted to RAPIDS deadlines.